Robinhood fined $70 million for harming 'millions' via misleading info, outages

-WASHINGTON (Reuters) -Robinhood Financial LLC was fined $70 million by a U.S. industry regulator on Wednesday for “systemic” failures, including systems outages, providing “false or misleading” information, and weak options trading controls, which combined harmed millions of customers, the regulator said.
+WASHINGTON (Reuters) -Wall Street’s industry regulator fined Robinhood Financial LLC $70 million on Wednesday for “systemic” failures, including systems outages, providing “false or misleading” information, and weak options trading controls, saying those factors combined harmed millions of the app’s customers.

 Robinhood’s resolution with FINRA includes $12.6 million in restitution to thousands of customers and a $57 million penalty, the largest in the regulator’s history, and covers a range of issues dating back to September 2016, FINRA said in a statement.